Water Meter Data Collection Stations

 Share Water Meter Data Collection Stations on Facebook Share Water Meter Data Collection Stations on Twitter Share Water Meter Data Collection Stations on Linkedin Email Water Meter Data Collection Stations link

 The City of Mercer Island is investing in new tools to better serve water customers.
-In 2024, the City will replace all residential and commercial water meters with an advanced metering infrastructure (AMI) system and create an online portal where customers can track water use, leak alerts, and other notifications.
+In 2024, the City replaced the majority of residential and commercial water meters, and is working to implement an advanced metering infrastructure (AMI) system and an online portal where customers can track water use, leak alerts, and other notifications.

-In order to collect the meter readings, the City must install data collection equipment at seven key locations across Mercer Island.
-The equipment will communicate with the AMI system and the new meters to transmit water usage data to the City.
+In order to collect the meter readings, the City must install data collection equipment at six key locations across Mercer Island.
+This equipment communicates with the AMI system and the new meters to transmit water usage data to the City.

 Proposed Data Collection Station Locations

-Seven data collection equipment stations will be installed at various locations across the city.
+A total of six data collection equipment stations will be installed at various locations across the city.
 These proposed locations were identified based on their ability to effectively communicate with water meters across Mercer Island.
-Proposed locations include:

-Each data collection station will include a 22” by 22” by 10.5” aluminum box base station and a communication antenna which will range from 7’ to 9’ in height, depending on the specific location.
-Some stations will be located on existing utility poles and infrastructure, but taller poles, ranging from 80' to 100', may be installed in some locations to ensure that data can be reliably collected from all water meters on the island.
+Each data collection station includes a 22” by 22” by 10.5” aluminum box base station and a communication antenna that ranges from 7’ to 9’ in height, depending on the specific location.
+Some stations are located on existing utility poles and infrastructure, but some will be mounted on new 55' tall utility poles.

 Continue reading for site specific location and other details or click on a location (above) to jump directly to that specific site.